gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ### Operational CTI

+> “How are attackers operating, and how do we prepare for or disrupt them?”

-Continuous Operational Threat Intelligence Collection and Analysis is the ongoing, real-time gathering and processing of threat data to detect, understand, and respond to cyber threats at the operational level.
+Operational Threat Intelligence Collection and Analysis is the ongoing, real-time gathering and processing of threat data to detect, understand, and respond to cyber threats at the operational level.
 It bridges the gap between raw technical indicators and high-level strategic insights by focusing on threat actor behaviors, tools, infrastructure, and campaigns that directly impact an organization’s day-to-day security operations.

 #### Characteristics